-You have worked hard to get your website out, things have started to fall in place and you have your main content pieces completed.
-However, there is a feeling of anxiety crawling and now you are not so sure if your website is ready to be seen.
+You have worked hard to get your website out, things have started to fall into place and your main content is ready.
+However, you’re feeling increasingly anxious and now you are not so sure if your website is ready to be seen.

-How to know if your website is ready to go live?
+How do you know if your website is ready to go live?
 What should you check before launching a website?